HeatherRemacle/exchangelabops/pages/standard.md

     href: '#5-users-succeed-the-first-time'
   - text: Test end-to-end
     href: '#6-test-end-to-end'
-  - text: 7.
-Make it accessible
+  - text: Make it accessible
     href: '#7-make-it-accessible'
-  - text: 8.
-Be agile and user-centred
+  - text: Be agile and user-centred
     href: '#8-be-agile-and-user-centred'
-  - text: 9.
-Use open standards & common platforms
+  - text: Use open standards and common platforms
-    href: '#9-use-open-standards-&-common-platforms'
+    href: '#9-use-open-standards-and-common-platforms'
-  - text: 10.
-Embed privacy & security
+  - text: Embed privacy and security
     href: '#10-embed-privacy-and-security'
-  - text: 11.
-Encourage people to use digital services
+  - text: Encourage people to use digital services
     href: '#11-encourage-people-to-use-digital-services'
-  - text: 12.
-Support those who need it
+  - text: Support those who need it
     href: '#12-support-those-who-need-it'
-  - text: 13.
-Measure performance
+  - text: Measure performance
     href: '#13-measure-performance'
-  - text: 14.
-Test with the minister
+  - text: Test with the minister
     href: '#14-test-with-the-minister'
 ---
 The Exchange community adopts generally accepted modern standards for service design and delivery that have been pioneered, practiced and proven by other government digital service agencies.